Faysal-Ezaz/Project_AWS/3-TerraForm Automation/Automation_Tutorial.md

 Now, lets start with the hands-on:

-Step-1: Working with AWS IAM service. (we open aws console and type IAM on the search bar)
+<strong>Step-1: Working with AWS IAM service.</strong> (we open aws console and type IAM on the search bar)
 a) Under <i>Access Management</i>, we click on <b>'Users'</b> and then, click on <b><b>"Create User"</b></b>.
 ![Screenshot (1356)](https://github.com/Faysal-Ezaz/Project_AWS/assets/95119493/5c1d379f-c28d-4d25-86aa-3b908bcc7d2e)